 - 2.36 There is a range of bus services in Wells-next-the-Sea.
 These include services to Kings Lynn and Fakenham, Holt, Blakeney, Burnham Market, Sheringham and Cromer.
-Bus services to Norwich do not connect well with onward services, which can prevent local people using them for journeys to work.
-However there is a rail service from Norwich to Sheringham and a bus connection to Wells although there is no Sunday service.
+Bus services to Norwich do not connect well with each other, which can prevent local people from working there.
+However there is a rail service from Norwich to Sheringham and a bus connection to Wells.
+There is no Sunday service.
 Buses to and from Kings Lynn do not connect well with train services. - 2.37 Despite its railway history, there is no mainline train station at Wells-next-the-Sea.
 The nearest connecting stations are located at King's Lynn (45 km) and Sheringham (27km).
 Sheringham connects to Norwich via the Bittern Line.
 From Norwich there are onward connections to the National Rail network.
 King's Lynn has a direct connection to London at King's Cross St Pancras, Liverpool Street (via Ely and Cambridge) and to the National Rail network (via Ely). - 2.38 The Wells and Walsingham Light Railway is a largely tourist service which runs from Wells to Walsingham.
 The privately owned Wells Harbour Railway connected Wells Quay to the Pinewoods Holiday Park approximately halfway along the embankment until it was decommissioned in October 2021.
-The harbour railway has been replaced by a heritage open-topped bus and an electric bus operating in the tourist season.
+The Holkham Estate is replacing this facility later in 2022 with an electric bus service to transport visitors between the recreation ground and the beach car park.